veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/1cb830ce-0421-41f4-bca8-e78b8fd51630">}}

 This is doubly true for LLMs, where our main medium of input and output is freeform text.
-We have some model aspect that we put as many requirements in text into, and hope to get back logical text, or instructions, or code out.
+We have some model that we add text requirements to, and hope to get back logical text, or instructions, or code out.
 Because the inputs of natural language are so varied and so are the outputs, the process becomes three times harder to control and evaluate.

-What this means for focus is that the developer, like the monks, have to create a center of focus, and that center of focus is the first use-case for evaluation for your model.
+What this means for focus is that the developer, like the monks, has to create a center of focus, and that center of focus is the first use-case for evaluation for your model.
 That means, if you’re a bank, you can’t evaluate a model on how well it writes poetry.
 It needs to be on how well a model creates top-level topics for all of your documents.

 This means creating both what we call offline and online evaluation metrics.
 Online evaluation metrics are those that can be assessed by people using your product or platform, or simply doing what we call a vibe check, and offline evaluation is more scientific and offers us a grounded reference against academic benchmarks to see if our model generalizes well.
 In order to have a well-functioning machine